wp-plugins/hide-and-catch-email/readme.txt

 == Frequently Asked Questions ==

+= Where can I view submissions? =
+You'll have to upgade to the [Pro version](http://extendd.com/plugin/hide-content-catch-email-pro/) to view submission on each post.

 = Why create this plugin? =
 I created this plugin to hide certain content and only reveal it when a user enters there email addresss.

 == Changelog ==

+= Version 0.4 (12/17/14) =

+* Ready for WordPress 4.1
+* Change mail to wp_mail

 = Version 0.3.5.1 (12/3/12) =